DSCodeBench: A Realistic Benchmark for Data Science Code Generation: Appendix

-Tables~\ref{table: DSCodeBench experiment each library correct 0.6 (mean+std)} and ~\ref{table: DSCodeBench experiment each library 0.6 (pass@k)} showcase the per-library performance of various LLMs on DSCodeBench at temperature 0.6, highlighting both the number of fully correct code generations and pass@1 across ten major data science libraries.
-A clear scaling trend emerges: larger models consistently outperform smaller ones within each model family, reaffirming that DSCodeBench preserves the scaling law even at a fine-grained, per-library level.
+Table~\ref{table: DSCodeBench experiment each library correct 0.6 (mean+std)} and Table~\ref{table: DSCodeBench experiment each library 0.6 (pass@k)} showcase the per-library performance of various LLMs on DSCodeBench at temperature 0.6, highlighting both the number of fully correct code generations and pass@1 across ten major data science libraries.
 DeepSeek models, especially the V2-Lite and 33B variants, exhibit strong results across libraries like NumPy, Scikit-learn, TensorFlow, and PyTorch, while Qwen2.5 models show more variability, with the 32B model partially closing the performance gap.
 The results also reveal library-specific difficulty—LightGBM, Seaborn, and Matplotlib consistently yield lower performance across all models, indicating either higher complexity or lower representation in model training.
 These findings underscore DSCodeBench’s strength as a fine-grained diagnostic benchmark capable of capturing nuanced model behaviors across subdomains.
 It not only reflects overall model performance but also exposes domain-specific weaknesses, making it a powerful tool for evaluating and advancing LLMs in real-world data science code generation.